HafizMBilal009/datumbrain.github.io/_posts/2021-03-10-react-best-practices.md

 }
 ```

-In other component you can use `Input` component as:
+In other component you can use `Input` component as

 ```jsx
 <div>